VDBWRAIR/ngs_mapper/doc/source/analysis.rst

 Temporary Directories/Files
 ===========================

-The pipeline initially creates a temporary analysis directory for each sample that you run with :py:mod:`runsample.py <miseqpipeline.runsample>`.
+The pipeline initially creates a temporary analysis directory for each sample that you run with :py:mod:`runsample.py <ngs_mapper.runsample>`.
 By default this directory will be created in your system's configured temporary directory(most likely /tmp).
 This is especially useful if your /tmp partition is not very large or if you have a custom temporary partition that is on a very fast hard drive such as a Solid State Drive that you want to use.